A Different Kind of Different

 Join us for the international premiere of A Different Kind of Different, followed by illustrated talks that consider the physical and psychological manifestations of trauma.

 Speakers include medical tattoo pioneer Mary Jane Haake; writer, editor and curator Anna McNay; artist Jade Montserrat; writer for performance, page and video Sally O’Reilly; and artist Jordan Baseman.
-Talks will be followed by a panel discussion featuring the artist, Jordan Baseman, moderated by Clare Barlow, Curator of Exhibitions at Science Gallery, London.
+Talks will be followed by a panel discussion featuring the artist, Jordan Baseman, moderated by Clare Barlow, Curator of Exhibitions at Science Museum, London.

 Thursday 21 January 2021